Itoka-DAO/xrp_server/README.md

-# A severless XRP issuer with its own IC identity to handle XRP mining and burning operations.
+# པ་ཀྲ་ཧེ་། Bazahei severless XRP issuer with its own IC identity to handle XRP mining and burning operations
 #### Building for Dfinity Supernova Hackthon in 2022

 <p align="center">